 Les Miles, a national championship-winning former coach at Louisiana State and Oklahoma State, was named the head coach of the University of Kansas football team on November 18, 2018.

-Most recently, Miles served as the head coach at LSU (2005-16), where his teams averaged 10 wins per year in his 11 full seasons.
+Prior to Kansas, Miles served as the head coach at LSU (2005-16), where his teams averaged 10 wins per year in his 11 full seasons.
 He led LSU to bowl games in each of those 11 seasons (winning seven), and won 42 games against Top-25 teams and 16 over Top-10 teams.
 Miles’ teams won 10 or more games seven times, reached the SEC title game three times (winning twice) and led LSU to five Top-10 and three Top-5 finishes.

 During his tenure at LSU, Miles coached an SEC-leading 69 NFL draft picks, 13 of them first-round selections.
 He coached 22 first-team All-Americans and 11 players who won national awards.
 He is the second-winningest coach in LSU history in overall wins (112) and SEC regular-season wins (63).